keelback-code/out-proud/README.md

 Mention all official documentation referenced in code here eg django, cloudinary, bootstrap, look through bookmarks.
 DjangoGirls.
 Pixlr for image editing
+Placeholder image from link and used with permission of artist.

 ### Credits